 The school will promote teacher recognition of classroom volunteers during student assemblies to provide ongoing and immediate recognition.
 The school will request volunteer recognition certificates and pins from PCSB and conduct a year-end recognition event that honors and validates their volunteer service.
 The School, Family Action Team will provide recommendations to improve this process and assist the School Site Council in identifying appropriate recognition opportunities and strategies to improve recruitment.

-4. LEARNING AT HOME - Providing information and ideas to families about how to help students at home with homework and other curriculum-related activities, decisions, and planning.
+4. Learning At Home - Providing information and ideas to families about how to help students at home with homework and other curriculum-related activities.